-Surprising Ways Alcohol Affects the Body
+Surprising Ways Alcohol Affects the Mind and Body

 Dr. Gina Lynem-Walker

-| 3 min read
+| 4 min read

 Dr. Gina Lynem-Walker, MD, is a quality medical director for utilization management at Blue Cross Blue Shield of Michigan.
 She is an internal medicine physician with experience in utilization management, care management and disease management, and is a volunteer faculty member at Wayne State University Medical School.
 She is married with two children, and enjoys gardening, reading, crafts, music, community service and travel.